 We recognise that high self-esteem, confidence, supportive friends and good lines of communication with a trusted adult helps prevention.
-We will therefore raise awareness of child protection issues and equip children with the skills to keep them safe, this will include activities to improve their resilience. .Children are taught to recognise when they are at risk and how to get help when they need it.
+We will therefore raise awareness of child protection issues and equip children with the skills to keep themselves safe, this will include activities to improve their resilience.
+Children are taught to recognise when they are at risk and how to get help when they need it.

-The school will therefore:
+The school will therefore;

 - establish and maintain an environment and positive ethos where children feel secure, supported and are encouraged to talk, and are listened to, can learn, develop and feel valued; - ensure children know that there are adults in the school whom they can approach if they are worried or in difficulty; - include in the curriculum, activities and opportunities for PSHE which equip children with the skills they need to stay safe from abuse, develop resilience and that they know to whom to turn for help.
-School follows the recommended PSHE Association Programme of Study (from across its three Core Themes: Health and Wellbeing, Relationships, Living in the Wider World).
+School follows Jigsaw 3-11 PSHE Scheme of work which offers a comprehensive Programme for Primary PSHE including statutory Relationships and Health Education, in a spiral, progressive and fully planned scheme of work, giving children relevant learning experiences to help them navigate their world and to develop positive relationships with themselves and others.